Harvard Law School

 Dr. Jarrell is an IP lawyer with keen business savvy.
 Her extensive technical credentials make her well versed in a wide variety of technologies in the biotech, pharmaceutical and specialty chemical industries.
 Dr. Jarrell has experience representing all types of companies and institutions at all stages of the life sciences business lifecycle, as well as those who invest in them.
 Through this broad experience she has gained a unique and valuable perspective on the progression of intellectual property assets, and she is able to see and take extra steps to align a company’s or institution’s IP portfolio with its business objectives.

 Dr. Jarrell is co-chair of the Life Sciences Group and the Intellectual Property Group.
-She has been named the 2012 Boston “Lawyer of the Year” for Biotechnology Law by Best Lawyers and is listed in IP Law & Business' prestigious Top 50 Under 45 List for 2008.
-She was also named to the National Law Journal’s 40 Under 40 list and has been ranked among the top 50 women Massachusetts Super Lawyers.
-Dr. Jarrell is listed by Chambers USA among the top attorneys in the country in their respective fields, by Best Lawyers in America.
+She was included in the Patent Expert Guide 2015 and was also named the 2012 Boston “Lawyer of the Year” for Biotechnology Law by Best Lawyers.
+She was also ranked among the top 50 women Massachusetts Super Lawyers.
+Dr. Jarrell is listed by Chambers USA, Best Lawyers in America and The Legal 500.
 She has been named a World’s Leading Patent Practitioner by IAM Patent 1000 and has been recognized by Managing Intellectual Property as an “IP Star” and among the “Top 250 Women in IP” nationwide.
-Dr. Jarrell is also listed in The Legal 500.

 Intellectual Property Prosecution: management of complex patent portfolios, strategic landscape and freedom-to-operate reviews, patentability, infringement and inventorship opinions with specific expertise in small molecule, protein, nucleic acid and antibody therapeutics, vaccines, diagnostic agents and genetic engineering.